East Aurora High School: Activities

-The school also offers a wide spectrum of clubs and organizations, including: Literary Magazine, GSA (Gay Straight Alliance), NHS (National Honor Society), GHS (German Honor Society), Music Club, Art Club, FCCLA and DECA.
+The school also offers a wide spectrum of clubs and organizations, including: Literary Magazine, NHS (National Honor Society), GHS (German Honor Society), Music Club, Art Club, FCCLA and DECA.

 NJROTC

 East Aurora is well known for its involvement in the Navy Junior Reserve Officers' Training Corps, or NJROTC.
 The high school has more than 900 students enrolled in the program, making East Aurora largest in the nation.

 East Aurora's NJROTC has been the Area 3-West Champions for the past several years.
 East Aurora has gone to Navy Nationals held in NAS Pensacola, Florida, for the past seven years.
 East Aurora has won many honors including, Distinguished Unit and 2006 National Color Guard Champions.
 The East Aurora NJROTC Rifle Team has also had successful years traveling and competing in Colorado, Tennessee and Ohio.